craftmetrics/esp32-homie/README.md

 | `ESP-IDF`          | 3.x or newer |
 | `ESP8266 RTOS SDK` | `master`     |

+ESP8266 RTOS SDK support is not stable, mostly due to the fact that the SDK is often far behind `esp-idf`.
+See "KNOWN BUGS".

 ## How to use

 Clone this component to [ESP-IDF](https://github.com/espressif/esp-idf) project (as submodule):